izcheung/mySQLWorkBenchUserDoc/docs/task3.md

-# How to create and drop triggers
+# Create and drop triggers

 ## Overview
 Triggers are special types of stored procedures that automatically execute or fire in response to certain events on a table or view in a database.
 Understanding how to create and manage triggers is essential for implementing complex business logic directly on the database level, ensuring data integrity, and automating tasks such as auditing changes, enforcing constraints, or updating related tables.
 This section provides a step-by-step guide on how to create and drop triggers, empowering you to enhance the functionality and efficiency of your database management.